overload-development-community/olmod/README.txt

 - Improves the primary spawning algorithm.

-- Adds weapon and missile autoselect for multiplayer games, by luponix.
+- Adds weapon and missile autoselect, by luponix.

 - Adds a multiplayer game option to scale respawn time by team size, by Tobias.